SJose81/udportfolio/README.md

 * 2) Updated the updatePositions() function, to move document.body.scrollTop value outside the for loop.
 Used the tips provided in
 'https://www.igvita.com/slides/2012/devtools-tips-and-tricks/jank-demo.html', used the same logic that is provided in non-heavy scroll.
-* 3) Used compressed images, JSHint and jsbeautifier
+* 3) Used compressed images, JSHint and jsbeautifier -> As per the review suggestions, the following code modifications were made:
+* 4) Modified code to use 'document.getElementById()' instead of 'document.querySelector()' as it is faster.
+* 5) In the for loop in 'changePizzaSizes(size)' function, used array length saved in a local variable and used document.getElementsByClassName('randomPizzaContainer') saved in a local variable so that the DOM is not touched for every iteration.
+* 6) Used document.getElementsByClassName('randomPizzaContainer') instead of document.querySelectorAll('randomPizzaContainer') as it is faster.
+* 7) The variable phase (in function updatePosition()) and the variable elem (in addEventListener function) are declared outside the for loop so that it is not created every time the loop is executed.
+* 8) The number of background pizzas has been reduced to 24 to increase the page performance.

 -> Modifiactions made in project-2048.html, project-mobile.html and project-webperf.html:
 * 1) Added print media query for print.css stylesheet link to reduce render blocking